julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 5. Edit `ldmfile.sh`

     <a id="orgtarget2"></a>
-    Open the `etc/TDS/util/ldmfile.sh` file the editor of your choice.
+    Open the `etc/TDS/util/ldmfile.sh` file in the editor of your choice.
 As the top of this file indicates, you must edit the `logfile` to suit your needs.
 Change the

         logfile=logs/ldm-mcidas.log